wtolkien/meta-vyos/README.md

 While Debian is available for many different processor architectures, it was never explicitly designed for embedded systems.
-As a result, embedded platform support lags far behind compared to other build environments such as OpenEmbedded / Yocto.
+As a result, embedded platform support lags far behind compared to other build environments such as OpenEmbedded.

-This project aims to create a meta layer for OpenEmbedded / Yocto that will make it easy to run VyOS router software on a wide variety of embedded platforms.
+This project aims to create a meta layer for OpenEmbedded that will make it easy to run VyOS router software on a wide variety of embedded platforms.

 The project is currently at a very early stage: Some core VyOS packages have been